-A typical day of a scrapyard visitor includes trapezing past the giant piles of scrap metal and handing over the keys to claim your PARF/COE rebate.
-If you don’t know what that means, check out our guide!
+Saying goodbye to a potential scrapped car?
+A typical day at the scrapyard includes traipsing past the giant piles of scrap metal and seeing all the sad cars, before handing over the keys to claim your PARF/COE rebate.

-But have you ever wondered, what happens to your faithful vehicle after it has dutifully served you for the past few years?
+But don’t start to feel extra morose thinking about your faithful vehicle which dutifully served you for the past few years.
+A scrapped car actually goes through a pretty thorough process before it’s actually compacted.
+What exactly happens during the scrapped car process?
 Here’s a hint, only 5% of your car is actually trashed!
 So what happens to the remaining 95%?

 This is the first step to scrapping your car, and rightfully so!
 It ensures the safety of the staff and environment throughout the process.
 So what exactly is de-pollution?
 It refers to the process of removing hazardous materials as they can easily pollute the environment.
 Some hazardous waste a car has includes the lead-acid battery, the liquid petroleum gas tank, oils, fluids, liquids, oil filter and switches containing mercury.